2018 United States House of Representatives elections in Florida: District 10

 The 10th district is centered around Orlando and the surrounding suburbs such as Lockhart, Oak Ridge, and Zellwood.
-Democrat Val Demings, who has represented the district since 2017, was elected with 65% of the vote in 2016.
+Incumbent Democrat Val Demings, who had represented the district since 2017, ran for re-election.
+She was elected with 65% of the vote in 2016.
+The district had a PVI of D+11.

+Democratic primary

 Because no write-in candidates or candidates of other parties filed to run in this district, the Democratic primary was open to all voters.

-Democratic primary